azamatsmith/wildsmith/src/pages/blog/2018/07-02-2018-using-remote-resources-with-gatsby/index.md

 That is the problem that I had, and I'm going to show you how to solve it.

-Hint: It's really easy 🙌.
+Hint: It's really easy 🙌

 We're going to start off by writing a Gatsby Plugin that fetches data from an API.
 For this example we are going to be fetching a random list of [jokes](https://github.com/15Dkatz/official_joke_api) and creating `GraphQL` nodes for them.
-Then verify them with `GraphiQL`, write a query, and render them in a React component in our Gatsby site.
+Then we'll verify the data with the `GraphiQL` interface, write a query, and render them in a React component in our Gatsby site.

+Let's get to it.

 ### Create the plugin